-Furthermore, Indonesia is well known as a multilingual and archipelagic country that is home to more than 300 ethnic groups (e.g., the Acehnese, the Javanese, the Ambonese, the Balinese, the Dayaks, and the Papuans); these groups have different ways of life, unique cultures, and customs as explained by Widodo in the book entitled Language Policy in Practice: Reframing the English Language Curriculum in the Indonesian Secondary Education Sector in 2016 that might influence the country's research practices.
+Furthermore, Indonesia is well known as a multilingual and archipelagic country that is home to more than 300 ethnic groups (e.g., the Acehnese, the Javanese, the Ambonese, the Balinese, the Dayaks, and the Papuans); these groups have different ways of life, unique cultures, and customs (Widodo, 2016) that might influence the country's research practices.
 However, studies bringing and offering local-cultural nuances of EFL teaching and learning in Indonesia cannot always attract the eyes of international readership because these studies are published in local journals in Indonesia, not in those owned by overseas publishers or universities.
-Therefore, it might be fruitful to highlight the contributions of more local Indonesian researchers who have strived to disseminate their research and make their voices heard through their publications in academic journals (Zein, et al., 2020).
+Therefore, it might be fruitful to highlight the contributions of more local Indonesian researchers who have strived to disseminate their research and make their voices heard through their publications in academic journals (Zein et al., 2020).
 Based on all those theoretical foundations, the authors feel the need to explore Indonesia's current EFL research trends in 2020.
 More specifically, this study aims to explore (1) the research topics represented in the EFL teaching and learning research fields in Indonesia in 2020; (2) the theoretical/conceptual frameworks (if any) that underpin the current body of the research fields in Indonesia in 2020; and (3) the types of EFL research methods that have been used in Indonesia in 2020.